We love to talk about what's going on in the graphic design world. Check out some of our older posts on The Blog Archive.

 The Creative Brief :: Part 2

-Hey there.
-In the last article we discussed the role of receiving and understanding the creative brief — a vital part of the designer's job.
+In Part 1 we discussed the role of receiving and understanding the creative brief — a vital part of the designer's job.
+Now for the fun part.

 Read the Article